 The Florida legal system can help you stop abuse and protect you from violence.
-An “injunction” is a court order that requires an abuser to have no contact with you.
-If you are a victim of violence, or if you have reason to believe you will become a victim, consider reporting it to the police and asking the court for an injunction.
+An injunction for protection, “injunction,” is a court order that forbids an abuser from having contact with you.
+If you are a victim of violence, or if you have reason to believe you will become a victim, consider reporting it to law enforcement and asking the court for an injunction.
 Each situation involving violence is different, and you should do the safest thing for you.

 If you need immediate help with protection from violence, please contact the Florida Domestic Violence Hotline at 1-800-500-1119.